-A hard substance called plaque can build up in the walls of your coronary arteries.
+A substance called plaque can build up in the walls of your coronary arteries.
 This plaque is made up of cholesterol and other cells.

 A heart attack may occur when:

-The cause of heart attacks is not always known.
-Heart attacks may occur:
+The cause of heart attack is not always known.

-Chest pain is the most common symptom of a heart attack.
-You may feel the pain in only one part of your body, or it may move from your chest to your arms, shoulder, neck, teeth, jaw, belly area, or back.
+- Pain may move from your chest to your arms, shoulder, neck, teeth, jaw, belly area, or back